jeevanjayaprakash/FreeCodeCamp/README.md

 # FreeCodeCamp
-Contains solutions to FreeCodeCamp challenges and algorithms
+Contains my solutions to FreeCodeCamp challenges and algorithms.
+I am still learning so my solutions probably aren't the concise or elegant.